City Cast DC logo

 Oak Hill Cemetery, where the novel “Lincoln in the Bardo” is set.
 (Mr.TimMD/Flickr)

-Creatures of Passage” by Morowa Yejidé:
+Creatures of Passage” by Morowa Yejidé

-The List” by Karin Tanabe:
+The List” by Karin Tanabe

 Inspired by the author's time at Politico, this novel follows a young journalist who discovers a scandal at the White House Correspondents’ Dinner.
+It’s the scoop of a lifetime, but can she go public with the story?

 Hey DC